stla/ratioOfQsprays/README.md

 It is possible to control the way a `ratioOfQsprays` is printed.
-For example, let’s say you want to print `roq` by using `a1`, `a2`, `a3` for the variables and you want to change the symbol for the quotient:
+For example, let’s say you want to print `roq` by using `a1`, `a2`, `a3` for the variables and you want to change the symbol for the quotient bar:

 ``` r
 showRatioOfQspraysOption(roq, "x") <- "a"